 The major attractions of the western interior of Guinea are the Fouta Djalon highlands.

-path, than much thought of braking !
+our path, than much thought of braking !
 With only the occasional small pothole to avoid, we made good time through the rolling hills and forests.
-Notable were the large number of broken down trucks .. in various
+Notable were the large number of broken down trucks ..

 shade .. probably waiting for spare parts to arrive .. and often looking as though they had been camping there for many days in the 35+ °C temperatures.

-.. juggling scalding hot liquid in a plastic bag at high speed .. is not easy !!
+the move .. juggling hot liquid in a plastic bag at high speed .. is not easy !!